Mother Of Alleged MS-13 Victim Killed At Daughter’s Memorial Service

 “The MS-13 gang is so unpredictable you just don’t know who is who with them.
 MS-13 is a new breed of murderers, they are children, kids killing kids, and as they continue to grow, so does their techniques of recruiting helpless kids into their wicked actions.”

-At a forum in Long Island in May, Rodriguez sat alongside President Trump and U.S. Representative King, and spoke about her daughter.
+At a forum in Long Island in May, Rodriguez sat alongside President Trump and U.S. Representative Peter King, and spoke about her daughter.

 “My daughter, Kayla, was a beautiful girl.
 She had dreams, and they took that away from her.
 That’s not right.
 And how these kids were murdered, tortured, is unacceptable.”